Turk Broda

 Walter Edward "Turk" Broda (May 15, 1914 — October 17, 1972) was a Canadian professional ice hockey player and coach.
-A goaltender, Broda played his entire career for the Toronto Maple Leafs of the National Hockey League (NHL) between 1935 and 1951, taking a brief hiatus from 1943 to 1946 to fight in the Second World War.
-He was the first goaltender to reach 300 wins.
+A goaltender, Broda played his entire career for the Toronto Maple Leafs of the National Hockey League (NHL) between 1936 and 1951, taking a hiatus from 1943 to 1946 to fight in the Second World War.
+The 1940-41 season saw him win his first Vezina Trophy with a GAA of 2.00 to go along with being named to the NHL First All-Star Team.
+The following season saw him backstop the team to the Stanley Cup championship, recording a shutout and a record of 8-5.

+Broda added another Vezina Trophy and First All-Star Team selection in 1948 while winning four more Stanley Cups.
+He was the first goaltender to reach 300 wins, doing so in 1950.
 After retiring from active play, Broda coached minor league and junior ice hockey teams.
 In 2017 Broda was named one of the '100 Greatest NHL Players' in history.

 Personal life

 Broda was born in Brandon, Manitoba to a Ukrainian family.
-Although he is commonly referred to as Polish by mistake (to the extent of him being inducted in the National Polish American Sports Hall of Fame in 2005), Publicity Director Stan Obodiac of the Maple Leafs, who knew Broda, dispelled this and confirmed Broda's Ukrainian origin.
+Although he is commonly referred to as Polish by mistake (to the extent of him being inducted into the National Polish American Sports Hall of Fame in 2005), Publicity Director Stan Obodiac of the Maple Leafs, who knew Broda, dispelled this and confirmed Broda's Ukrainian origin.

 Broda acquired the nickname of "Turkey Egg" during his school days in Brandon because of his many freckles.
 "Turkey Egg" soon became "Turk", and the name followed him.